-Services that are covered for you What you must pay when you get these services Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug.
-Antigens.
-Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa).
-Non-Medicare prescription drugs, supplies, and supplements If a drug, supply, or supplement is not covered by Medicare Part B or D, we cover the following additional items in accord with our non-Part D drug formulary: Drugs for which a prescription is required by law that are not covered by Medicare Part B or D. We also cover certain drugs that do not require a prescription by law if they are listed on our drug formulary applicable to non-Part D items.
-Diaphragms, cervical caps, contraceptive rings, and contraceptive patches.
-Disposable needles and syringes needed for injecting covered drugs, pen delivery devices, and visual aids required to ensure proper dosage (except eyewear), that are not covered by Medicare Part B or D. Inhaler spacers needed to inhale covered drugs.
-Continuity non-Part D drugs: If this EOC is amended to exclude a non-Part D drug that we have been covering and providing to you under this EOC, we will continue to provide the non-Part D drug if a prescription is required by law and a Plan Physician continues to prescribe the drug for the same condition and for a use approved by the Federal Food and Drug Administration.
-Drugs prescribed for the treatment of sexual dysfunction disorders.
-Drugs prescribed for the treatment of infertility.
-Diabetes urine-testing supplies. \$0 for up to a 100-day supply.
+What you must pay when you Services that are covered for you get these services by law if they are listed on our drug formulary Brand-name or specialty drugs applicable to non-Part D items. • \$20 for up to a 30-day supply. • Diaphragms, cervical caps, contraceptive rings, and • \$40 for up to a 100-day supply contraceptive patches. through our mail-order • Disposable needles and syringes needed for injecting pharmacy. covered drugs, pen delivery devices, and visual aids • \$60 for up to a 100-day supply at required to ensure proper dosage (except eyewear), a network pharmacy. that are not covered by Medicare Part B or D. • Inhaler spacers needed to inhale covered drugs. • Continuity non-Part D drugs: If this EOC is amended to exclude a non-Part D drug that we have been covering and providing to you under this EOC, we will continue to provide the non-Part D drug if a prescription is required by law and a Plan Physician continues to prescribe the drug for the same condition and for a use approved by the Federal Food and Drug Administration. • Drugs prescribed for the treatment of sexual 50% coinsurance for up to a 100dysfunction disorders. day supply. • Drugs prescribed for the treatment of infertility. \$0 for up to a 100-day supply. • Diabetes urine-testing supplies. \$0 for up to a 100-day supply. • Tobacco cessation drugs.